aboutjax/designr-figma-plugin/README.md

 **Why?**

-Because sometimes it's okay hastely mock something up with the color picker (we're all guity of this, don't lie).
-But this tool should help us clean up this mess afterwards.
+Because it's okay to design quickly with the color picker (we're all guity of this, don't lie).
+But this tool should help us clean up the mess afterwards.

 **When?**